DESIGN LAB ONE: ACTIONS AND OUTCOMES

 Those connections are essential in many ways, beginning with the clearest economic wins in attracting inward investment and commissioners through having easy access to core skills.

-They allow for collaborative partnerships to create stronger products.
+Collaborative partnerships to create stronger products.
 A number of delegates had stories about how they discovered the very skilled person needed for a production was living just a few streets away, without them knowing (sadly, often after the fact).

 In a more strategic sense, having a mapped and connected network makes it easier to carry out gap analysis of skills, finance, studio space, etc. and to share knowledge in a way that is focused and relevant.